 - Deadline for fall 2020, spring 2021 and AY 2020-2021 programs

 Continue to research programs and note questions or concerns for your next meeting with an OIP Advisor.
 Students should consider how going abroad fits their academic plans and speak to their academic department about what courses may count.

 Meeting with an OIP Advisor is strongly recommended.
 Students wanting to study abroad for a full year or attend a program not approved by BC, must meet with an advisor.

 Submit BC Application

-Submit the BC Study Abroad Application on the OIP Application Portal (Terra Dotta).
+Submit the BC Study Abroad Application on My OIP.
 The application will be available to students who have completed an Initial Questionnaire and attended a Study Abroad 101 Presentation.

 Step 5: Review by OIP program manager